pablo-abc/felte/packages/site/markdown/docs/latest/react/en/getting-started.md

 yarn add @felte/react
 ```

+> **NOTE**: If you're using preact, you can use `@felte/preact` instead.
+The API is the same so you can refer to this documentation for it as well!

 Then, inside of the React component where you have your form, import the `useForm` function and call it with a configuration object containing an `onSubmit` function.
 The `useForm` function returns a function that you can use in any form as a `ref` to the HTML form element.
 This is all you need to make Felte track your form.

 ```tsx